Louise E. Stairs

 Louise E. Simpson Stairs (March 24, 1892 - November 1975) was an American composer, organist, and pianist, who sometimes published under the pseudonym Sidney Forrest.
 She composed several cantatas, as well as piano and vocal works for children.

+Biography

 Stairs was born in Troupsburg, New York, to Alice Clare Stephens and Colonel Ellsworth Simpson.
 She married Alpheus Wade Stairs on September 3, 1912, and they had a daughter (Ruth).
 Little is known about Stairs’ education.

+Career

 Her music was published by Carl Fischer Music, Hall-Mack Co., Oliver Ditson, and Theodore Presser Co.
 Her compositions include: